Algorithmic idealism: what should you believe to experience next?: Restriction A: physics does not always tell agents what they should believe

-However, the thought experiment above tells us that this is impossible if we \textit{also} consider Charlie and Debbie.
-In particular, if the observed statistics $P(a,b|x,y)$ violates a so-called \textit{local friendliness inequality}, then there \textit{cannot} for all $x,y$ exist a joint probability distribution $P(a,b,c,d|x,y)$ of the experiences of \textit{all four} observers from which $P(a,b|x,y)$ derives, unless either the principle of locality or of no-superdeterminism (or both) are violated.
-But if there is no such distribution, then the four observers \textit{cannot} all use the ``standard methodology'' to determine what they should expect to experience in the experiment.
+However, this situation will change as soon as we implement extended Wigner's friend experiments such as the one described above in our world.
+In this case, the results above tell us that the observations $a,b,c,d$ made by Alice, Bob, Charlie and Debbie, respectively, do \textit{not} belong to a Boolean algebra of propositions of the type just described.
+That is, if the externally observed statistics $P(a,b|x,y)$ violates a so-called \textit{local friendliness inequality}, then there \textit{cannot} for all $x,y$ exist a joint probability distribution $P(a,b,c,d|x,y)$ of the observations of \textit{all four} observers from which $P(a,b|x,y)$ derives, unless either the principle of locality or of no-superdeterminism (or both) are violated.
+But if there is no such distribution, then the four observers \textit{cannot} all use the ``standard methodology'' to determine what they should expect to see in the experiment.
 That is, the four observers cannot start with what they believe about the facts of the world (including $a,b,c,d$), and from this deduce their own small part of this (the marginal distribution on $a$ and $b$).
 Depending on one's interpretation of Quantum Theory, one might conclude that Charlie and Debbie can individually use the Born rule to obtain probabilities $P(c)$ and $P(d)$, but the validity of these assignments can never be verified externally.

 In a recent publication~\cite{JonesMueller}, we have introduced some terminology that aims at describing the essential core of this observation:\\